Flatter, faster: scaling momentum for optimal speedup of SGD: Related Works

 \paragraph{Momentum in SGD and Adaptive Algorithms} Momentum is a general term applied to techniques introduced to speed up gradient descent.
 Popular implementations include Nesterov \citep{nesterov1983method} and Heavy Ball (HB) or Polyak \citep{polyak1964some}.
 We focus on the latter in this paper, which we refer to simply as momentum.
-Momentum provably improves convergence time in the deterministic setting, but less is known rigorously when stochastic gradient updates are used.
+Momentum provably improves convergence time in the deterministic setting. \TC{Intuitively, introducing $\beta$ in \ref{eq:sgd-mom-def} gives the motion in parameter space an effective ``inertia" or memory, which promotes motion not strictly following the local gradient, but moving rather along the directions which persistently decrease the loss function across iterations \cite{polyak1964some,sutskever2013importance}.} Less is known rigorously when stochastic gradient updates are used.
 Indeed, \cite{polyak1987} suggests the benefits of acceleration with momentum disappear with stochastic optimization unless certain conditions are placed on the properties of the noise.
 See also \citep{jain2018accelerating,kidambi2018insufficiency} for more discussion and background on this issue.
 Nevertheless, in practice it is widely appreciated that momentum is important for convergence and generalization \citep{sutskever2013importance}, and widely used in modern adaptive gradient algorithms \cite{kingma2014adam}.
 Some limited results have been obtained showing speedup in the mean-field approximation \citep{mannelli2021just} and linear regression \cite{jain2018accelerating}.
 Modifications to Nesterov momentum to make it more amenable to stochasticity \citep{liu2018accelerating,allen2017katyusha}, and near saddle points \citep{xie2022adaptive} have also been considered.